Chefs Notes

 After a few minutes, the bacon was mostly cooked so I added in the celery and onion.
 Then, I moved on to peeling and dicing two potatoes.

-I cooked the celery and onion for about two minutes before adding in two tablespoons each of butter, and flour.
-The better went in first was left to melt, and then I stirred in the flour.
+I cooked the celery and onion for about two minutes before adding in two tablespoons each of butter and flour.
+The butter went in first, was left to melt, and then I stirred in the flour.
 This made a roux which thickens the chowder.

 Once the clam juice started to boil, I added in the diced potato, brought the liquid back to the boil, then turned the heat down to a simmer.
 I let the chowder base cook for about ten minutes or until the vegetables were tender.